Chinese Shadows: Cultural destruction

 When Mao led the Great Leap Forward campaign, his aim was to transform the country, but it led to the Great Chinese Famine instead.
 For several years, the cultural activity in China ceased to exist.
 Many institutions were closed, including schools, museums, and bookstores.
 Museums are usually dedicated to those who are in charge, so they could not be reopen until history had been rewritten.
 When bookstores and museums finally reopened, nearly all of the history was eliminated and changed.
 Bookstores were set up like pharmacies with a counter between the customer and employee, and in the National Library of China all literature that did not conform to Maoist orthodoxy was removed.
 There was also irreparable damages and looting to temples, monasteries and monuments.
 Those that were not razed were used as warehouses, workshops, or garbage dumps.
 To make it seem like the revolution did not destroy the Chinese cultural heritage, the government staged a "cultural renaissance" by claiming that they found archaeological objects.
 In order to restore the traditional image, they only needed enough objects to make the foreigners believe that they had enriched the cultural heritage rather than destroyed it.
 Many of the monuments were only open to foreigners and overseas Chinese, and were forbidden to the residents of China.
 Some monuments could only be seen by foreigners if they made an appointment, and even then, they were given a hard time when trying to access some locations.
 The residents were restricted access to bookstores and art galleries as well.
 The authorities feared that if the Chinese people had contact with their past, they would be contaminated, so they did everything in their power to prevent this.

 Chinese traditional opera was very popular in China before Mao's wife Jiang Qing was in charge of production.
-She formed the alliance of the Group of Four, which controlled the media and propaganda in China.
+She formed the alliance of the Gang of Four, which controlled the media and propaganda in China.
 Leys describes the Maoist propaganda as "one of the most monotonous, arid, and indigent creations in the world."
 The reason it was "condemned to death" was due to the fact that it was able to educate even the illiterate about China's three-thousand-year-old history.